British Society of Criminology, Annual Conference 2020

-The British Society of Criminology (BSC) invites tenders from academic or related institutions for the organisation of the summer 2018 and summer 2019 BSC Annual Conferences.
+The British Society of Criminology (BSC) invites tenders from academic or related institutions for the organisation of the summer 2020 BSC Annual Conference.

-Hosting the British Society of Criminology Annual Conference is a very exciting prospect and an opportunity to shape the forum of criminological scholarship over the coming years.
-The BSC is now seeking an academic institution (or consortia of institutions within the same area) that will continue the tradition of the previous universities who have hosted our annual meeting – providing those in the criminological community with an opportunity to present the latest findings from their research and their experience of the criminal justice system and to debate the key issues of the day.
-In the face of increased competition, however, any successful host will also need to be open to the prospect of innovation, ensuring that the BSC remains attractive in the face of an increasing number of alternatives and that the delegate experience is of an exceptional standard.
+Hosting the British Society of Criminology Annual Conference is an exciting prospect and an opportunity to shape the forum of criminological scholarship over the coming years.
+The BSC is now seeking an academic institution (or consortia of institutions within the same geographical area) that will continue the tradition of the previous hosts, providing the criminological community with an opportunity to present the latest findings and to debate the key issues of the day.
+In the face of increased competition, however, any successful host will also need to be open to the prospect of innovation, ensuring that the BSC remains an attractive option whilst maintaining an exceptional delegate experience.

-- Facilities for main plenary sessions, parallel workshops, publishers’ exhibitions, receptions, etc;
+- Facilities for main plenary presentations, parallel sessions, publishers’ exhibitions, receptions.

-- Range and quality of available accommodation, catering, etc, including the conference dinner;
+- Range and quality of available accommodation and catering including the conference dinner.

-- Promotional activity to attract new and returning delegates, nationally and internationally;
+- National and international promotional activity to attract new and returning delegates.

-- Outline costings, including proposed delegate rates, for different categories of accommodation (if applicable) and delegate status.
+- Outline costings, including proposed delegate rates for different types of accommodation (if applicable) and delegate status.
 Proposals for reducing delegate rates from 2017 and 2018 conferences.

-For an application form or informal chat about any ideas, concerns or general information about what is involved, please contact Dr Mark Horsley (Chair of BSC Conference Committee – email: firstname.lastname@example.org) or Dr Charlotte Harris (Executive Director, BSC) at the following: email@example.com or write to The British Society of Criminology, 10 Queen Street Place, London, EC4R 1BE.
+For an application form or an informal chat about any ideas or questions, please contact Dr Mark Horsley (Chair of BSC Conference Committee – email: firstname.lastname@example.org) or Dr Charlotte Harris (Executive Director, BSC – email: email@example.com).
+Alternatively, write to The British Society of Criminology, 10 Queen Street Place, London, EC4R 1BE.

 Completed forms should be submitted to the BSC office email address – firstname.lastname@example.org before midnight on 12th October 2018.